David Ruben Piqtoukun

-David Ruben Piqtoukun ᑎᕕᑎ ᐱᑐᑯ ᕈᐱᐃᓐ (also known as David Ruben) (born 1950) is an Inuvialuk (Inuit) artist from Paulatuk, Northwest Territories.
+David Ruben Piqtoukun ᑎᕕᑎ ᐱᑐᑯ ᕈᐱᐃᓐ (also known as David Ruben) (born 1950) is an Inuvialuk (Inuk) artist from Paulatuk, Northwest Territories.

 Career

 One of 15 children, Piqtoukun lived a traditional Inuit life until he was sent away to residential school at age five.
 In 1972, his brother Abraham Anghik Ruben introduced him to stone carving.
 He also studied books on art.
 He attributes the impetus behind making his work to art patron Dr. Allan Gonor from North Battleford, Saskatchewan in 1974.
 Gonor suggested he use stories Piqtoukun collected in his sculpture.
 Gonor told Piqtoukun:

 "When you travel north, collect the stories — and from there, you introduce them into your carvings and then you start learning."

 In 1975, he started compiling ancestral stories, creating an oral history for himself.
 It served as a source for his work and a way to re-establish his roots and identity.

 Work

 His output includes sculpture and prints; the sculptural work is innovative in its use of mixed media.
 His materials and imagery bring together modern and traditional Inuit stylistic elements in a personal vision.
 An example of this is his work The Passage of Time (1999), which portrays a angakkuq (shaman) in the form of a salmon moving through a hole in a hand.
 While shamanic imagery is common in much of Inuit art, the hand in this work is sheet metal, not a traditional material such as walrus ivory, the antler's of caribou or soapstone.
 Fellow Inuvialuk artist Floyd Kuptana learned sculpting techniques as an apprentice to David Ruben.

+Piqtoukun mostly works in stone, but also casts in metal.
+Early in his career, he was interested in Rodin and his casting techniques and visited Paris to study the work of the French artist.